alcytorres/watchlist-movies-frontend/README.md

   4. Set up the database:
        rails db:setup

-  5. Obtain a TMDb API Key:
+  5. Obtain API Keys:
-       Sign up at TMDb to obtain an API key.
+       - TMDb API Key: Sign up at TMDb to obtain an API key.
+       - OpenAI API Key: Sign up at OpenAI to obtain an API key for movie recommendations.

-  6. Configure the TMDb API Key:
+  6. Configure API Keys:
        Create a .env file in the root directory of the backend project.
-       Add your TMDb API key to the .env file:
+       Add your API keys to the .env file:

        TMDB_API_KEY=your_tmdb_api_key_here
+       OPENAI_API_KEY=your_openai_api_key_here

        Ensure the dotenv-rails gem is installed to load environment variables from .env.